sgeos/sgeos.github.io/_drafts/phoenix-as-a-service-on-freebsd.markdown

 {% endhighlight %}

 **PORT**, **NODE_NAME** and **COOKIE** need default values because **vm.args** has no useful default fallbacks.
-There is no good way to automatically select a port, so 8080 is hard coded.
+There is no good way to automatically select a port, so 8080 is a hard coded default.
 Add the following script to **/usr/local/opt/bin/phoenix_service**.

 **/usr/local/opt/bin/phoenix_service**